nexussays/jekyll-asset-pipeline/README.md

 └── etc...
 ```

-The destination will then look like this
+Then the destination will look like this:

 ```
 .
 └── _site/